 Samuel, son of James and Alice (née Tomlinson) Corrigan, was born in 1820 in Dublin, Ireland.
 His father Lieutanant James Corrigan, who was an officer in the 74th regiment (Dublin Light Infantry) during the Peninsular War was given a grant of land at Jerusalem (now Colebrook), Tasmania, for his services in Spain.
 He arrived at Van Diemens Land on 14 October 1832 with his wife, seven children and servants on the Sarah.
 With property he purchased he was farming 2000 acres by 1838.
 This farm was called Altamont.

-On 4 May 1848 Samuel married Louisa Lascelles at Richmond Tasmania.
+On 4 May 1848 Samuel married Louisa Lascelles at the residence of her father in Richmond in Tasmania.
 Louisa was a sister of Martha Elizabeth Lascelles who married Charles John Dennys in 1855.
 Samuel and Louisa had the following children:

-Alice Mary — born 1856 at Geelong, married Frederick Jeffray Stewart on 6 May 1875, died 1949 in New Zealand
+Alice Mary — born 1856 at Geelong, married Frederick Jeffray Steuart on 6 May 1875 at St George's Church in Carlyle in New Zealand, died 1949 in New Zealand

 Louisa May — born 25 June 1860 at Sea View House Geelong, married Henry Roberts Parrington on 28 July 1881 at St Stephen's, Marton, died 30 June 1936 at Heidelberg

-Emma Mabel — born 10 March 1891, married Edwin Bingley Welch on 10 March 1891 at Westwood, Otakeho, New Zealand, died 1 August 1895 at Manngautoroto, Kaipara, New Zealand
+Emma Mabel (Mabel) — born 10 March 1891, married Edwin Bingley Welch on 10 March 1891 at Westwood, Otakeho, New Zealand, died of typhoid aged 25 on 1 August 1895 at Manngautoroto, Kaipara, New Zealand

 Samuel farmed land in Tasmania before settling in Geelong where he wanted to set up a fellmongery.
 In November 1854 he leased the melting down works below the Breakwater owned by Charles John Dennys.
 Back then both sides of the Barwon were called Breakwater, but now this area between the Breakwater and Waurn Ponds Creek is called Belmont.